 The Sewoon Plaza Regeneration Project was rejuvenated in 2014 under the name of “2020 Re-Sewoon Project.”
 As Park Won-soon became the new Seoul City Mayor, he newly devised the Sewoon Redevelopment Promotion Areas, dividing the Euljiro neighborhood into districts according to their prospects for redevelopment.
 Part of the plan involved renewing and decorating seven big buildings in the area including the Sewoon Electronics Plaza and tearing down everything else*****.
 This empty space will be filled by none other than apartments.

 Last March during a press briefing, City Mayor Park revealed his aim behind the urban regeneration project, “By 2020, we will complete the urban regeneration revolution, turning the Sewoon Plaza into a maker city where production, sales, commerce and culture are united into one.”
 The idea of “maker city” originated from the “maker movement” used by American Magazine Make—according to Time Magazine, it is “the umbrella term for independent inventors, designers and tinkers...
 The creations born in cluttered local workshops and bedroom offices, stir the imaginations of consumers numbed by generic, mass-produced merchandise.”
-Although Park aimed to make Euljiro a self-functioning collective of manufacturers or makers, the idea that the demolition work, to the outcry and protest of 10,00 shops and 50,000 traders ad craftsmen, would not info his aim did not arise on the mayor’s mind.
+Although Park aimed to make Euljiro a self-functioning collective of manufacturers or makers, the idea that the demolition work, to the outcry and protest of 10,00 shops and 50,000 traders ad craftsmen, would not fit into his aim did not arise on the mayor’s mind.

 The Sewoon Redevelopment Promotion Areas divided the Euljiro neighborhood into eight Sewoon Districts.
 Sewoon District 3 was hit the hardest, witnessing the destruction of self-functioning factories and hardware stores.
 Due to constant protests from tenants of the region, unified under the Cheonggyecheon Anti-Gentrification Alliance, the Seoul Metropolitan Government announced that it would re-examine the original plan on Jan.
 23, 2019.
 Official statements were made that promised a modified version of the redevelopment scheme by the end of 2019.
 However, according to the Alliance, demolition by the Hanho Construction on behalf of the city government is still going on, pushing people out of their locale.
 Moreover, since the city government has not promised a full-stop to the urban regeneration project, the vast ecosystem in this region is yet vulnerable, its fate still in the hands of government officials.
 In an interview with News 1 Bae Woong-gyu (Prof., School of Civil & Environmental Engineering, Urban Design and Study, Chung-Ang Univ.) emphasized, “It is natural for the old and the new to coexist within a city.
 Prior redevelopment projects eradicated the old completely and built big buildings, completely getting rid of the traces of tradition.
 Keeping Euljiro’s tool shops and its ecosystem is a way to make Seoul a more natural city.”